woojiahao/tp/docs/DeveloperGuide.md

 4. The `LogicManager` will then invoke the execute command, adding the `Transaction` to the UniCash.

 Note that only the `Category` field is allowed to be specified multiple times, while the other fields can only be specified once, else a `ParserException` is thrown.
-Another noteworthy point is that `Category` that are added are to be unique and can only be up to a specified value in the `UniqueCategoryList` class.
+Another noteworthy point is that `Category` that are added are to be case-insensitively unique and can only be up to a specified value in the `UniqueCategoryList` class.
 Else, a `ParserException` would be thrown.

 ## Links